drhayes/drhayes.io/src/now.md

 title: Now
 description: What am I doing right now.
 layout: page.njk
-updated: 2020-10-06
+updated: 2020-10-19
 ---

 What I'm doing right now.

 ## Text

-Writing more.
-Thinking about how to organize notes usefully.
-Abandoning any potential emacs rabbit holes.
+Getting into habit of updating site with notes and things.
+Thinking about microblogging.

 Check out my [Projects][] note.

 ## Gamedev

-* Was making a platformer game that I decided I don't want to work on anymore, so...
-I'm not going to.
-Time to try something different.
-* Thus [Generic Platformer][GenericPlatformer] was born!
+* [Squeak][] is alive!
+* Thinking about the name for the UI project...
 * Still thinking about next game project.
 Candidates:
+  - Typing game
+    + Wizards shooting spaceships to save the Earth!
   - Match 3
-  - Typing game
   - Top-down stealth thing maybe?

 ## Digital Games

+* Beat [Carrion][].
+It was great.
+Just play it.
 * Haven't been able to convince my family to beat that final boss of [Lovers in a Dangerous Spacetime][liads] yet.
 Our skills are rusting away!
 * Trying to figure out what our [Minecraft][] gaming is going to look like, going forward.
-* Playing a lot of [Carrion][] and it is a blast.
-Cannot recommend enough.
 * Starting to play [Shovel Knight][ShovelKnight] after reading the [Boss Fight Books book][shovel-knight-by-david-l-craddock].
 Such a great game.
 Not NES hard... yet.

 ## Role-playing Games

 * [The Dracula Dossier][dracula] is very fun.
 Still not dead, but I've been shot by goons a couple of times.
 That wasn't great.
 * Running a campaign using [Shadow of the Demon Lord][sotdl], maybe.
 Hard to schedule.
 And the I-roll-you-roll-I-roll of combat isn't super exciting for me.
 * Playing in a [Masks][] campaign with Internet strangers!
-A curated [Magpie][] game turned campaign, second game is tonight.
-I'm very excited.
+A curated [Magpie][] game turned campaign.
+It's going great!

 ## Teaching